- 7.5–9.1 in

 - One of the byproducts of being an insectivore is that both adults and nestlings regurgitate pellets of insect exoskeletons.

 - Kingbirds sometimes catch small frogs, treating them the same way they deal with large insects: beating them against a perch and swallowing them whole.
-Eastern Kingbirds apparently rely completely on insects and fruit for moisture; they have never been seen drinking water.
+Eastern Kingbirds apparently rely almost completely on insects and fruit for moisture; they are rarely seen drinking water.

 - Kingbirds are “passerines,” a taxonomic group commonly referred to as perching birds or songbirds.
 But kingbirds and other flycatchers are in a different subgroup from true songbirds, and they don’t have nearly as complex voices.
 Rather than learning their calls they probably perform them innately.
 The young begin to give adult calls at about two weeks of age.